 share this story

-We receive many queries about tea and its caffeine content.
-Unfortunately for the curious tea-drinker, there are innumerable myths circulating regarding tea and caffeine, usually propagated in internet forums.
+We receive many questions about tea and its caffeine content.
+Unfortunately for the curious tea-drinker, there are innumerable myths circulating regarding tea and caffeine, usually propagated on the internet.
 Nigel Melican, one of the world’s foremost tea experts, has written the definitive article on tea and caffeine, and we have summarised the main points below.

-Many people beleive that White Tea is caffeine-free.
+Many people believe that White Tea is caffeine-free.
 This is simply not true.
 All tea (from the Cameilia Sinensis family) contains caffeine.
-Furthermore, tea made of buds and leaf tips (such as White Silver Needle Tea) contains higher levels of caffeine than a leaf-only tea such as Pouchong Green Tea (but this does not mean that all White Tea is higher in caffeine than all Green Tea).
+Furthermore, tea made of buds and leaf tips (such as White Silver Needle Tea) ccontains higher levels of caffeine than a leaf-only tea such as Pouchong green tea (but this does not mean that all white tea is higher in caffeine than all Green Tea).

-You cannot decaffinate tea by washing it in hot water for 30 seconds
+you cannot decaffeinate tea by washing it in hot water for 30 seconds

 All tea that is derived from the Camelia Sinensis plant, or a varietal of it, will contain caffeine.
 Only Herbal Tissanes (e.g. Peppermint, Chamomile) that are derived from other species of plant may be classed as naturally caffeine free (although they are often referred to as ‘herbal tea’).
 All decaffeinated teas (be they hot water washed or solvent extracted) have some caffeine remaining.

 To read Nigel Melican’s full article, click Here